Economy of the European Union: Wealth

 The twelve new member states of the European Union have enjoyed a higher average percentage growth rate than their elder members of the EU.
 Slovakia has the highest GDP growth in the period 2005–2015 among all countries of the European Union (See Tatra Tiger).
 Notably the Baltic states have achieved high GDP growth, with Latvia topping 11%, close to China, the world leader at 9% on average for the past 25 years (though these gains have been in great part cancelled by the late-2000s recession).

 Reasons for this growth include government commitments to stable monetary policy, export-oriented trade policies, low flat-tax rates and the utilisation of relatively cheap labour.
 In 2015 Ireland had the highest GDP growth of all the states in EU (25.1%).

 The current map of EU growth is one of huge regional variation, with the larger economies suffering from stagnant growth and most of the newer states enjoying sustained, robust economic growth.

 The European Union's financial system is characterized by a large banking sector, with bank assets comprising 300% of GDP, compared to 85% in the United States.
 However, the EU has relatively small capital markets, with listed equity making up only 68% of GDP compared to 170% in the United States, and a limited presence of hedge funds and private equity funds.

 Approximately 26% of European scale-ups are acquired through mergers and acquisitions, a figure comparable to San Francisco but lower than the 37% observed in cities such as London.

 In mid-2021, the European Union's gross saving rate was 18% of gross disposable income, higher above the prior COVID-19 pandemic average of 11–13%.
 In the second quarter of 2020, families' primary income fell by 7.3% compared to the second quarter of 2019, and their secondary income (from social security payments and other transfers) increased by 6.5% of gross income.

-Although EU27 GDP is rising, the percentage of gross world product is decreasing because of the emergence of economies such as China, India and Brazil.
+Although EU27 GDP is rising, the percentage of gross world product is steadily decreasing because of the emergence of economies such as China, India and Brazil.
+The EU GDP as a share of the world GDP went from a peak of 15.5% in 2019 to 14.7% in 2023.